-Oxygen bars, originally popular in the 1990s, are getting a bit of second wind right now in the U.S., Canada, Japan and India.
+Oxygen bars, or O2 bars, were originally popular in the 1990s.
+Now, they’re getting a bit of second wind in the U.S., Canada, Japan and India.

-Patrons pay a few dollars to receive between five and 30 minutes of purified oxygen at concentrations double or more of what you get from a breath of fresh air.
-It’s delivered via a face mask, and can come by itself or infused with aromas like peppermint, eucalyptus, orange and lavender.
+Patrons pay a few dollars to receive between five and 30 minutes of purified oxygen.
+This oxygen is delivered at concentrations double or more of what you get from a breath of fresh air.
+It’s supplied via a face mask, and can come by itself or infused with aromas like peppermint, eucalyptus, orange and lavender.

 However, there’s no long-term research on the effects of regular oxygen therapy — let alone research on any potential benefits.
 The medical establishment also doesn’t see much benefit.